CHRISCARLON/nebby/README.md

 Formatting issues:
 - The header is not on the first row.
 Found on row 6
 - Sheet contains 1 merged region(s)
-Analysing sheet: Buildings & Energy
+Analysing sheet: Buildings and Energy
 Formatting issues:
 - The header is not on the first row.
 Found on row 6
 - Sheet contains 1 merged region(s)